RayBenefield/dev-xp/worklog.md

 # Worklog

+## #143, #144, #145, #146

+I did a very, very happy thing.
+I removed the need for a `package.json` for a new package now.
+All you need now is an `index.js`.
+This is HUGE... makes it sooo much easier to abstract out functionality into its own package.
+Because of the [**Alle**](https://github.com/boennemann/alle) repo structure we can assume the package name will be exactly what the directory structure is and we can infer it.
+This means less setup work and I may not even need a `kd new` command... but I still might want one since I'll probably want tests to be automatically setup as well as the `index.js`.
+I'm very happy with the results of what was just changed.
+Also happened to refactor out the `post-build` portion of the `build-packages` piece.
+Which was super easy without needing a `package.json`.
+So I removed every `package.json` and the `name` field from the `kikd` cli package portion.
+Super happy about the results.
+Seriously, really reduced the amount of stuff in the repo.
+And to think I was going to jump into createing a dependency list first... lol.
+That will be left to tomorrow.
+I have a lot of issues piling up as I keep coming up with new ideas and things that need to be done.
+Hopefully I can speed through a good portion of the list this weekend.

 ## #139, #140, #141, #142

 Spent the morning writing a dependency tree calculator for this style of repo.